Yusuf al-Nabhani

-Yusuf bin Ismail bin Yusuf bin Ismail bin Muhammad Nâsir al-Dîn an-Nabhani (1849–1932) was a Palestinian Sunni Islamic scholar, judge, prolific poet, and defender of the Ottoman Caliphate.
+Yusuf bin Ismail bin Yusuf bin Ismail bin Muhammad Nâsir al-Dîn an-Nabhani (1849–1932) was a Palestinian Sunni Islamic scholar, chief judge, prolific poet, and defender of the Ottoman Caliphate.

 Biography

 Many of Yusuf al-Nabahani's poems, books, and teachings have remained, but very little is printed about his personal life and activities.

 He worked and campaigned against the Wahhabi movement and the reformers in Cairo like Muhammad Abduh and Jamal ad-Din al-Afghani who were changing Sunni Islam.
-He believed in the law, or Shariah in restricting all Sufi activity, being of the Shafi madhab of Sunni Islam holding a similar stance to al-Ghazali in his later years on Sufism.
+He believed in the law, or Shariah in restricting all Sufi activity, being of the Shafi'i madhab of Sunni Islam holding a similar stance to al-Ghazali in his later years on Sufism.

 His father Ismail al-Nabhani taught him to memorise the Quran at a young age, taught him the sciences of Islamic jurisprudence and then sent him to begin study at the university of al-Azhar Cairo on 16 May 1866 at the age of 17.
 Yusuf graduated from al-Azhar in October 1872 at the age of 23 with qualifications from the official cirriculem of al-Azhar and many other qualifications obtained from extra study under multiple Islamic scholars in many of the sciences of the Shariah and its preparatory disciplines.

 After he graduated and returned home to Ijzim, he began to hold a number of religious courses in `Akka and his home town of Ijzim.
 He travelled frequently to Beirut, then Damascus where he met eminent Ulema or Islamic Scholars.
 Chief among them was the Chief Jurist of Damascus at the time, Mahmud Effendi Hamza with whom he studied the beginning of Sahih al-Bukhari, after which he gave Yusuf a general certificate Ijaza comprising the rest of the Hadith Collections.

 Then he headed for Istanbul the capital of the Ottoman Caliphate twice and worked there for several years.
 He edited the periodical al-Jawâ'ib until it folded.
 He also proofread the Arabic books that came out of its press.
 He left the publishers for a new position with the Ottoman Caliphate's government as a judge or Qadi.

 He left Istanbul, the first time, for Iraq, to the province of Mosul, then returned to Istanbul.
 He left a second time in 1300 Hijri when he was appointed Chief Justice of the al-Jaza court in Latakia on the Syro-Palestinian sea-shore.
 After living there for five years the Ottoman government transferred him to be the Grand Mufti, or Chief Justice of al-Quds or Jerusalem.
 Then he moved to be Chief Justice of Beirut in 1888, although some records point to 1887.

 The son of his daughter, Taqiuddin al-Nabhani, was sent by Yusuf to Yusuf's Islamic colleagues and teachers in Cairo at the al-Azhar university.
 Taqiuddin later went on to establish the Islamic political group Hizb ut-Tahrir.